AI Oversight and Human Mistakes: Evidence from Centre Court: Empirical Results

 Figure \ref{fig:Mistakes} illustrates the relationship between mistake rates and the distance to the line for the 16,812 bounces within 100 mm of the line.
-In this figure, each dot represent the rate at which umpires made an incorrect call for all balls bouncing within one of ten 20 mm bins.
-The 5 bins to the left of the dashed line correspond to balls that landed out of bounds, while the 5 bins to the right side of that line represent balls that landed inside of the line.\footnote{For the rest of the paper, negative distances will be used to denote the distance to the line for balls that bounced outside.} The blue dots were calculated using tournaments before the introduction of Hawk-Eye review.
+In this figure, each dot represents the rate at which umpires made an incorrect call for all balls bouncing within one of ten 20 mm bins.
+The five bins to the left of the dashed line correspond to balls that landed out of bounds, while the five bins to the right side of that line represent balls that landed inside of the line.
+For the rest of the paper, negative distances will be used to denote the distance to the line for balls that bounced outside.

+The blue dots in the figure were calculated using tournaments before the introduction of Hawk-Eye review.
 The red dots represent tournaments with Hawk-Eye review.
-While it is expected that umpires' performance decreases as the ball gets closer to the line, we can also observe that the red line lies mostly under the blue line (this holds true for 8 of the 10 bins).
-This mirrors the results in Table \ref{tab:regressions_pooled}, which shows that overall performance of umpires improves after the introduction of AI oversight, and in Table \ref{tab:regressions10020}, which shows that this is particularly true for balls bouncing within 100 and 20 mm from the line.
+While it is expected that umpires' performance decreases as the ball gets closer to the line, we can also observe that the red line lies mostly under the blue line (this holds true for eight of the ten bins).
+This mirrors the results in Table \ref{tab:regressions_pooled}, which shows that the overall performance of umpires improves after the introduction of AI oversight, and in Table \ref{tab:regressions10020}, which shows that this is particularly true for balls bouncing within 100 and 20 mm from the line.
 In addition, it is noticeable that the only region of the court where the introduction of Hawk-Eye increased the rate at which umpires make mistakes is the two closest bins on the outside of the line.

-In Figure \ref{fig:Mistakes_byserve}, we break down the incorrect call rates by serve and non-serves.
-This figure shows that the shift in types of errors is present in both serves and non-serves.
-For serves, the dominant effect is the shift in errors.
-For non-serves, the dominant effect is a decrease in mistakes.
-This suggests that non-serves may have a higher potential for wholesale improvement, which could be due to their more manageable speed and the opportunity they provide to rectify mistakes caused by distraction or sparse attention.